 Pronounced: kor-DEE ree-pahr

 Chordee repair is a surgery to straighten the penis.
-It is done to repair a birth defect of the penis called chordee .
-This defect makes the penis curve downward during an erection.
+It is done for a condition of the penis called chordee.
+Chordee causes the penis to be curved, which is most obvious during an erection.

 Copyright © Nucleus Medical Media, Inc.

-This procedure is done on male infants born with:
+This procedure is done on boys born with:

 Discuss these risks with the doctor before surgery.

 The following may be done: